AreParameswarudu/Jenkins-pipeline-to-setup-EKS-cluster/README.md

 unzip awscliv2.zip
 sudo ./aws/install
 ```

 Run the script to setup.
 Login to Jenkins UI.

 Install terraform plugin and restart,
 `manage Jenkins --> plugins ---> available plugins ---> terraform.`

 Setup the terraform in the tools section of Jenkins,
 `Manage Jenkins –> Tools ---> Terraform.`

 Set the values,
 `Name = Terraform`
 `Uncheck the install automatically`,
 `intall dir = /usr/bin`

-Note: the install directlry is the directory where our terraform was installed in the ec2 instance, we can verify using the command `which terraform` on the ec2 instance.
+Note: the install directory is the directory where our terraform was installed in the ec2 instance, we can verify using the command `which terraform` on the ec2 instance.

 ## Jenkins pipeline